tylercrompton/streams/README.rst

     [4.0, -1.3333333333333333, 0.8, -0.5714285714285714, 0.4444444444444444, -0.36363636363636365, 0.3076923076923077, -0.26666666666666666, 0.23529411764705882, -0.21052631578947367]

 We now have a stream for the Leibniz sequence, but π is the *series*.
-How do we take the sum of an infinite stream of numbers?
+How do we programmatically take the sum of an infinite sequence?
 Unfortunately, we can't—at least not without calculus.
 So our next best option is to take the sum of some finite number of items.

 To do that, let's create a stream for the partial sums where the item at index ``i`` is the summation of all of the numbers in the sequence up to and